Sub 20 5k plan

 Firstly get an idea of just how easy or difficult it is going to be for you.
 This depends on whether or not you are male or female and how old you are.
 I don’t want to be sexist or ageist but those are key factors.
 For a 48-year-old woman, it is an extremely DIFFICULT achievement, much less so for a 20-year-old man where very many of you should be able to do it from a good fitness base.

-Here is a table showing the approximate age graded time that 20 minutes represents over a 5k.
+Here is a table showing the approximate age-graded time that 20 minutes represents over a 5k.
 Most people can achieve a 70% performance with a bit of hard work and time.
-An 80% achievement is another kettle of fish totally.
+An 80% achievement is extremely hard.
 If you are just averagely fit now then to get more than 80% will probably take you a few years of hard work and continuous improvement … maybe 4 or 5 years if you are ‘getting on a bit’, whatever that means.
 If any of you competitive types want a 5k goal it would be to do an 80% Age Graded 5k time, it’s REALLY hard.

 vm45-49 71% age grade MOST DO-ABLE